neonevm/neon-evm.docs/docs/glossary.md

 ---

 ### MVP
-Мinimum viable product — a product with minimal, but sufficient functions to satisfy the first consumers.
+Мinimum Viable Product (MVP) is a product with minimal, but sufficient functions to satisfy the first consumers.
 The main task is to get feedback for the formation of hypotheses for the further product development.

 ---